EchoAppsTeam/js-sdk/docs/guides/how_to_develop_plugin/README.md

 	})(Echo.jQuery);

 So we've called the ["Echo.Plugin.manifest"](#!/api/Echo.Plugin-static-method-manifest) function, passed the name of the plugin and the type of the control as arguments.
 We checked whether the plugin was already initialized or not, to avoid multiple plugin re-definitions in case the plugin script was included into the page source several times.
-After that we passed the manifest generated into the [Echo.Plugin.create](#!/api/Echo.Plugin-static-method-create) function to generate the plugin JS class out of the static manifest declaration.
+After that we passed the manifest into the [Echo.Plugin.create](#!/api/Echo.Plugin-static-method-create) function to generate the plugin JS class out of the static declaration.

 At that point we can consider the plugin skeleton ready and start adding the business logic into it.

 ## Plugin configuration

 Let's assume that we need a configuration parameter for our plugin to define the list of the sorting options we want to expose in the dropdown.
-Also we want to define a default value of the parameter in case it is omitted in the plugin configuration while installing it to the necessary Stream control.
-In order to do it we should add the "config" object to the plugin manifest with the name of the config field as a key and a default as its value, so the code of the plugin will look like:
+Also we want to define a default value of the parameter in case it is omitted in the plugin configuration while installing it into the necessary Stream control.
+In order to do it we add the "config" object to the plugin manifest with the name of the config field as a key and a default as its value, so the code of the plugin will look like:

 	@example
 	(function(jQuery) {